ibm-watson-embedded-business-assistant/eba-example-agents/samples/EDI.md

 This sample models some basic operations within the [electronic data interchange](https://en.wikipedia.org/wiki/Electronic_data_interchange) or "EDI".

 In particular, we support a set of inspection operations for purchase orders as well as a small process for submitting a complete invoice.
-This sample should provide some insight into a number of areas in Watson Assistant development, e.g. attribute support, data modifiers, user storage via Params api, the start endpoint, as well as a simple action logic for handling a process.
+This sample should provide some insight into a number of areas in EBA development, e.g. attribute support, data modifiers, user storage via Params api, the start endpoint, as well as a simple action logic for handling a process.

 To get the most out of this sample, please load the [yaml configuration](edi.yaml) into your own sandbox enviornment.